samperrow/pre-party-browser-hints/readme.txt

 == Changelog ==
-1. Most recent update: September 2, 2021.
+1. Most recent update: September 7, 2021.
 2. Version 1.7.81

-Sept 2, 2021:
+Sept 7, 2021:
-1) Changed minimunm role capability required to use this plugin from "update_plugins" to "activate_plugins" to address a plugin compatibliity error.
+1) Changed minimunm role capability required to use this plugin from "update_plugins" to "manage_options" to address a plugin compatibliity error ("Disable All WordPress Updates").
+2) Updated/added support for translations.

 August 18, 2021:
 1) Fixed/improved numerous things.